Parskatt/DKM/README.md

 # DKM - Deep Kernelized Dense Geometric Matching
-Contains code for "Deep Kernelized Dense Geometric Matching" (https://arxiv.org/abs/2202.00667)
+Contains code for "Deep Kernelized Dense Geometric Matching" (https://arxiv.org/abs/2202.00667) Note that the performance of current models is greater than in the pre-print.
+This is due to continued development since submission.
 ## Install
 Run ``pip install -e .``